MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/fs-integration.md

 ## How it works

-Now that we have it enabled, let's see how integration with Field Service works for Dynamics 365 Remote Assist mobile.

 1. At the end of a Dynamics 365 Remote Assist mobile call, you are prompted to post your call log, if no files, images, or snapshots are shared, to your Field Service work order.
 Select **Post**.

     ![Screenshot of Dynamics 365 Remote Assist on a mobile device showing the end of a call, with the option to post the call log to a work order.](./media/postfs_2.png "Call log")